Benelli (motorcycles): Palmares

-Tonino Benelli, the younger of the six brothers, graduated as Italian Champion in 1927, 1928, 1930 and 1931, driving in the first three cases the Benelli 175 super sport monoalbero and in 1931 the bialbero.
+Tonino Benelli, the younger of the six brothers, graduated as Italian Champion in 1927, 1928, 1930 and 1931, driving in the first three cases the Benelli 175 super sport mono albero and in 1931 the bialbero.
 With the latter bike in 1932 will also conquer the square of honor in the European Championship, behind his teammate Carlo Baschieri.
 The Benelli motorcycles without Tonino, which had to interrupt his brilliant career as a driver in 1932 due to a serious accident occurred in the circuit of Tigullio, continued to reap successes and came to win again the European Title FICM in 1934 of the class "175" with the Belgian centaur Yvan Goor; in 1935 the world speed record of category of the Mile and the Km launched with the milanese rider Raffaele Alberti riding the "250" bialbero sport with 182.500 km/h; in 1939 the Tourist Trophy with the English Ted Mellors always with a "250" bialbero sport.

-After the war Benelli won two world titles in the 250 class with the Italian Dario Ambrosini in the 1950 World Championship and with the Australian Kelvin Carruthers in the 1969 World Championship; has also established itself in five Italian Speed Championships in the 250 class with Dario Ambrosini (1950), with the Emilian Tarquinio Provini (1965, 1966), with the Rimini Renzo Pasolini (1968, 1969); in three Italian Speed Championships in the 350 class with Pesaro driver Silvio Grassetti (1967) and again with Pasolini (1968, 1969).
-Numerous were the affirmations and the placings in the classic of great bottom of the epoch, the Milan-Taranto and the Motogiro d'Italia, with the Leoncino 125, decidedly the most iconic motorbike of Benelli of the years 50/60.
+After World War II, Benelli won two World Championships in the 250cc class: in 1950 with Dario Ambrosini, and in 1969 with Kelvin Carruthers.
+The company also won five Italian Speed Championships in the 250cc class: with Ambrosini (1950), Tarquinio Provini (1965, 1966), and Renzo Pasolini (1968, 1969).
+In the 350cc class, Benelli won three Italian Speed Championships: with Silvio Grassetti (1967) and Pasolini (1968, 1969).
+The company also achieved successful results in the Milan-Taranto and the Motogiro d'Italia races with the Leoncino 125, a model produced by Benelli in the 1950s and 1960s.

 The Trofeo Pesaro Mobili, held at Villa Fastiggi in Pesaro, was attended by the greatest names in world motorcycling of the time as Giacomo Agostini, Mike Hailwood, Jarno Saarinen and Renzo Pasolini.
 In 1971 "Mike the Bike" riding an old Benelli "350" came second behind "Ago" driving the three-cylinder MV Agusta.